 Why are Facebook ads important?

+Facebook has over 2.9 billion monthly active users in the world.
 With a reach like that, you'd think that marketing on Facebook would be expensive, but it isn't.
-Not only does Facebook let you specify a maximum spend, it also charges you less to reach the same number of people that you'd reach on another platform.
+Not only does Facebook let you specify a maximum spend, but it also charges you less to reach the same number of people that you'd reach on another platform.

 One of the most attractive elements of Facebook advertising is its customization potential.
 Because the platform has so much information about each user, you can target your ads based on almost any demographic feature you can imagine, such as: